 Click and drag the selected track or section where you need it to start and release.
 It’s pretty simple!

 You can copy, cut, split, and trim sections of your track and move them to give order to the podcast episode.
 Highlight the area with the selection tool, go over Edit on our menu bar, and select the desired option.
 Try to learn the hotkeys as this will make your workflow smoother.
 Once you have all your tracks in order, we can continue with the next steps.

 Noise reduction is a fundamental process when recording audio.
 Sometimes when we record, even in a quiet environment, our microphones can pick up frequencies that cause noise.
 You will see this in the waveform sections where no one is talking and there’s still something going on.
 We can get rid of this background noise real quick:

-You can do this noise reduction process throughout the episode to remove everything you don’t want in your audio.
+The process of removing pops in Audacity is easy, so you can do this reduction process throughout the episode to remove everything you don’t want in your audio.
 Remember to use your Zoom Tool to see each section in detail.
 After some noise reduction, you should have your podcast ready to add some effects.

 Audacity comes with plenty of effects to edit audio tracks.
 Some are necessary to achieve the standard sound quality of podcasting, and others are there to add that finishing touch that will make your show stand out.
 We’ll start with the ones you must use.

 Equalization is the number one effect you need to apply.
 It will add so much richness to your audio, even if your microphone is not professional.
 By decreasing or boosting frequencies, you can significantly improve the tone of your voice.

 There are no universal settings for EQ, as it depends on many factors.
 If you’re a beginner, you can start by decreasing the lowest and higher frequencies and then play around with them until you find the sound you need.